Welcome to Spring 2026 season of Federal Way National Little League!

 FWNLL Divisions of Play

-Lower Divisions - Do not have assessments, and players may request a buddy on the team, or request a manager/coach when registering but NOT Guaranteed
+Lower Divisions - Do not have assessments.
+Players may request a buddy on the team, or request a manager/coach when registering, but they are NOT Guaranteed

 Tee-Ball is the entry-level division for children ages 4 to 6 who have never played baseball before.
 Players hit from a tee and the division focuses on teaching the basics of the game in a fun and encouraging environment.
 Everyone in the lineup bats regardless of outs.

-A Ball (league age 6-7)- No Assessment Needed
+A Ball - Coach Pitch (league age 6-7)- No Assessment Needed.

 AA is a vibrant division for players aged 7 to 8, featuring a mix of coach and player pitching.
 While basic rules are enforced, there is no scoring, walks, or steals, with additional modifications to encourage player development.